learn-co-curriculum/dsc-pca-and-digital-image-processing/README.md

 ## Train a classifier on the compressed dataset

-Now its time to compare the performance of a classifier trained on the compressed dataset.
+Now it's time to compare the performance of a classifier trained on the compressed dataset.

 ```python